2 US service members missing after military exercises in Morocco

 “The incident remains under investigation and the search is ongoing,” it said in a statement.

-The incident happened on May 2 near the Cap Draa Training Area near Tan Tan, close to the Atlantic Ocean.
+The incident happened on Saturday at about 9 p.m., the Moroccan military said, near the Cap Draa Training Area near Tan Tan, close to the Atlantic Ocean.
 The terrain is mountainous, a mix of desert and semidesert plains.

 The war games exercise started in April and runs across four countries, including Tunisia, Ghana and Senegal.
 It is scheduled to end in early May.